-- o Submissions made to the School Board of Directors - Additional certificates and documentation of trainings attended submitted at the request at the request of the Board of Directors - Attend all trainings and meetings set forth by the Minnesota Department of Education (MDE), the Minnesota School Board Association (MSBA), and the Minnesota Association of Charter Schools (MACS) - Attend trainings on board governance, finance, and employment - Attend monthly Director meetings with Authorizer, Pillsbury United Communities (PUC) - Collaborate with support staff on daily functions of school, budgets, staff trainings, etc. - Track and compile data required by the Authorizer (Pillsbury United Communities) - Submit mandatory reports to the Minnesota Department of Education (MDE) and Authorizer (PUC) as required ensuring district compliance
+\circ Submissions made to the School Board of Directors

+- Additional certificates and documentation of trainings attended submitted at the request at the request of the Board of Directors - Attend all trainings and meetings set forth by the Minnesota Department of Education (MDE), the Minnesota School Board Association (MSBA), and the Minnesota Association of Charter Schools (MACS)

+• Attend monthly Director meetings with Authorizer, Pillsbury United

+Communities (PUC)

+\circ Collaborate with support staff on daily functions of school, budgets, staff trainings, etc.

+• Track and compile data required by the Authorizer (Pillsbury United Communities)

+• Submit mandatory reports to the Minnesota Department of Education (MDE) and Authorizer (PUC) as required ensuring district compliance

-Mr. Eric Brandt: Title-Assistant Director of Operations
+Mr. Eric Brandt: Title-Assistant Director